crhall-writing/crhall-writing.github.io/_poems/wind.md

 “lighter's out.”
 “what do you mean it’s out?”
 “the butane's not warm enough.”
-I look up at the small flecks against the night sky;
+I look up at flecks against the night sky;
 one falls into my tear duct—small jerk of my head—
 now to leave a frosted streak down to my chin.
 the last match didn’t succeed in starting civilization;